 - Emphasizes responsiveness over rigid planning

-- Focus: speed, learning, customer value
+- Focuses on speed, learning, and customer value

 Core Agile Principles